luiswirth/bsc-thesis/src/matter.typ

 We can then restrict these edge lengths to just a single simplex and obtain a `SimplexEdgeLengths` struct.
-From this we can directly compute the metric gramian, from the law of cosines.
+From this we can directly compute the metric Gramian, from the law of cosines.
 $
   amat(G)_(i j) = 1/2 (l_(0 i)^2 + l_(0 j)^2 - l_(i j)^2)
 $